UFESL/simple-tasks/rsa.md

-Use any of your preferred programming language with a suitable crypto library and decrypt the cypher text using the **private key** constructed from given components and ontain the plain text message (`m`) in hex encoding.
+Use any of your preferred programming language with a suitable crypto library and decrypt the cypher text using the **private key** constructed from given components and obtain the plain text message (`m`) in hex encoding.

+`m = # you find this out`

 Convert the `m` from hex encoding to [ascii encoding](https://en.wikipedia.org/wiki/ASCII) and obtain the string `s`.
 Finally, send us the resulting string `s`.

-`m = # you find this out`

 `s = # send us this in your email`